 Do you have dark patches on your forehead, cheeks, nose and chin?
 Is your skin tone becoming dull and dark?
 If yes then you need to take it serious as it can be melasma – a skin pigmentation disorder.
-Melasma is a common skin condition but is considered toughest to treat pigmentation disorder.
+Melasma is a common skin condition but is considered toughest to treat.
 Melasma does not cause any physical harm, but individuals may feel self-conscious about the way it looks and affects facial appearance.
 So, those who suffer from this condition seek its treatment for cosmetic reasons and not for medical reasons.

-Causes and symptoms of melasma
+Causes and Symptoms of Melasma

-- Heredity and hormonal imbalance: Heredity and hormonal imbalance, mostly caused during pregnancy, are the main reason behind melasma.
+- Heredity and hormonal imbalance: Heredity and hormonal imbalance, mostly caused during pregnancy, are the main reasons behind melasma.
 This pigmentation disorder is given the name of “pregnancy mask” because it usually appears during pregnancy because of hormonal changes.

 - Excessive sun exposure: Prolonged sun exposure is also one of the causes of melasma as sun triggers the production of melanin in the skin.